 Moroccan tiles can be used throughout the interior and exterior spaces of your home to add a strong sense of colour, texture and timeless character.
 These tiles have evolved over the years to include many different options, from stylish mosaic tile art, glazed and unglazed ceramic tile solutions, encaustic tiles and much more!
 With so many exciting options available, you are sure to find the perfect solution to suit your own unique design flair!

 Our Richmond Tiles Showroom is constantly being updated with the latest in tile design, showcasing the best pieces sourced from all around the world!
-Visit our showroom or schedule a free online design consultation to start exploring your options as our experienced team assists and guides you in the creation of the perfect colour and material palette for your next project.
+Visit our showroom to start exploring your options as our experienced team assists and guides you in the creation of the perfect colour and material palette for your next project.